 You might be wondering what magnification works best for getting a close-up of Mars and what features you’re likely to see?
 Polar caps, moons?
 You know how Mars is the red planet but what and how can you see beyond a red disk?
 Let’s dive in…

-Can You See Mars With A Telescope used by backyard astonomers?
+Can You See Mars With A Telescope as a backyard astronomer?

-Yes, you surely can see Mars with a home telescope.
-Certain times at least.
-Its bright reddish hue means even your naked eye will easily discern it from other celestial objects in the night sky.
-So you don’t need a telescope to see Mars but with a properly configured telescope, you’ll get to see more of Mars than a reddish ‘star’ in the sky.
+Yes, you can see Mars with a home telescope.
+Mar’s reddish hue means you can easily discern it from other celestial objects in the night sky.
+You don’t need a telescope to see Mars but with one properly aligned and with good focus, you’ll get to see more of Mars than just a reddish glowing dot in the sky.

 What you see of Mars through telescope from Earth

-Through a home telescope Mars will appear as a round reddish object.
+It’ll appear as a round reddish object.
 Don’t expect a bright red object.
 The red shade will be dull.
 The other distinguishing feature you might see is a polar cap.